lwplabs/lwplabs-terraform/README.md

-# lwplabs-terraform
+# azure-tf
-practice code for terraform
+repository to learn terraform on azure